orgilbatzaya/Wikipedia-Popularity/project/project.md

 In the previous model, we predicted the `historical_popularity_index` by `sex` across the entire ~5000 year time period of the data.
 The result was that historical figures who were men had, on average and with all other variables held constant, a popularity index score that was 1.55 points higher than that of women who were historical figures.
 However, in this model, we thought it would be interesting to analyze the 85 year timeframe after the year 1920, when women were given the right to vote in the U.S. and when, later in the century, women across the world where also granted greater rights.
 As a result, women made up about 20% of the historical figures as opposed to making up 13.9% of the historical figure population in the previous analysis.

+Here, with all else held constant, males are predicted a historical popularity index that 0.58 higher than that of women (intercept), on average.
+With all else held constant, women are predicted an index of 19.6, on average.

 The resulting linear model that only looked at the historical figures after 1920 is as follows:

 `(historical_popularity_index) = 19.6(intercept) + 0.569(sexMale)`

-The slope of the `sexMale` variable decreased significantly from the previous analysis.
-This shows that time is a factor that affects the historical popularity index of women specifically.
+The slope of the `sexMale` variable decreased significantly from the previous analysis (1.55 down to .57).
+This shows that birth year affected the historical popularity index model when sex is treated as an explantory variable.

     ## [1] 0.005101232